IntelLabs/approximate-bayesian-inference/reaching_intent/README.md

 Generative model
 ----------------
 Describe the simulator.
+In the meantime see the paper.

 Likelihood function
 -------------------
 Describe how observations and synthetic observations are compared.
+In the meantime see the paper.

 Future work